Introduction

 All nodes

-Every experiment is built from nodes.
-Nodes belong to one of four categories - structure, flow, display, and data.
+Every experiment is built from nodes in one of four categories: structure, flow, display, and data.

 Structure